tekul/scalasec/README.md

 Code to accompany [this blog article](http://blog.springsource.org/2011/08/01/spring-security-configuration-with-scala/).

 Provides a scala-based alternative to the usual Spring Security namespace with similar syntax, but which is compatible with Spring's `@Configuration` features.
 It is no more complicated than namespace syntax, but is more powerful and intuitive as it directly exposes the actual classes which are usually hidden.
-By using higher-order functions, it makes it easy to plug in new behaviour for features such as access-control (`interceptUrl`), which can e directly implemented as Scala functions.
+By using higher-order functions, it makes it easy to plug in new behaviour for features such as access-control (`interceptUrl`), which can be implemented as Scala functions.

 Building